jsonapi-rb/jsonapi-rb.github.io/source/guides/serialization/index.html.md

 In order to build JSON API documents from your data, you need to define some *serializable resources*.
-Serializable resources encapsulate your domain objects (which can be any kind of objects) and present them in a suitable way for JSON API serialization.
+Serializable resources encapsulate your domain objects (which can be any kind of objects -- `ActiveRecord`s, POROs, etc.) and present them in a suitable way for JSON API serialization.
 They are defined via an intuitive yet extensive DSL.
+In other libraries, serializable resources are usually called "serializers".

 Once your serializable resources are defined, you can pass your business objects to the *renderer*, that will build the appropriate serializable resources, and